jptweb/IGME-110-Fall-2025/documents/p4-1-workplan.md

 ## Deliverables

+> **Need an example?** See the [Sample Work Plan](p4-1-workplan-sample.md) to understand the expected level of detail and format.
+Your content should be your own original thinking - the sample is just a structural guide.

 Submit a **.docx** file containing:

 1. **Prototype Selection** — Which presentation/prototype you selected and why you decided to work with that project.